digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 2. `HTTP 200` response including the OpenID4VP authorization request, which must contain
     - `nonce` value calculated by hashing the transaction details as described [here](#dynamic-authentication-code) and
     - the `presentation_definition` requesting the presentation of the payment credential.
 The `input_descriptor` MUST include the `purpose` property, which contains the details of the payment like amount and payee.
-3. The wallet presents the `purpose` of the presentation request to the payer.
+3. The wallet presents the `purpose` of the presentation request to the payer informing him about the amount, currency and the payee of the transaction.
-4. The user consents to the presentation of the payment  credential by providing the first factor like a wallet PIN or biometrics.
+4. The user consents to the presentation of the payment credential by providing the **first factor like a wallet PIN or biometrics**.
-5. The wallet creates a payment credential presentation linked dynamically to the transaction by including the `nonce` value as described in OpenID4VP section 12.1 [^openid4vp].
+5. The wallet creates a payment credential presentation **signed with the private key created during the onboard as a second factor** and linked dynamically to the transaction by including the `nonce` value as described in OpenID4VP section 12.1 [^openid4vp].
 6. `HTTP POST` including the OpenID4VP authorization response and the verifiable presentation of the payment credential.
 7. The ASPSP verifies the verfiable presentation of the payment credential using the public key of the payer and executes the payment.
 8. `HTTP 200`  signals the wallet that the verifiable presentation has been received and verified successfully.
 Depending on the payment rail, it might also indicate the successful execution of a payment.